jstrait/beats/README.markdown

 Current Status
 --------------

-The latest stable version of BEATS is 1.2.1, released on March 6, 2011.
-This is a minor release which includes the following improvements:
+The latest stable version of BEATS is 1.2.2, released on June 12, 2011.
+This is a minor release which includes two bug fixes:

-* You can use the | character to represent bar lines in a track rhythm.
-This is optional, but often makes longer rhythms easier to read.
-* The "Structure" section of the song header is now called "Flow".
-(You can still use "Structure" for now, but you'll get a warning).
-* A pattern can contain multiple tracks that use the same sound.
-Previously, BEATS would pick one of those tracks as the 'winner', and the other tracks wouldn't be played.
-* Bug fix: A better error message is displayed if a sound file is in an unsupported format (such as MP3), or is not even a sound file.

-Work is currently under way on 1.2.2, which will be another small update.
-It is planned to be released in early June.
-The planned changes for this version are:

 * Bug fix: Compatibility issues with Windows
 * Bug fix: Return the correct status code when BEATS terminates, to improve scriptability.